Department of Rangeland, Wildlife, and Fisheries Management

 RWFM 349 Rangeland and Wildlife Animal Nutrition

-Development of a background in population dynamics of wildlife species, and basic estimation of those parameters; theoretical components, how populations are measured, underlying heuristic theories of population dynamics, and methods for assessing wildlife population dynamics and estimating population size.
+Development of a background in population dynamics of wildlife and fisheries species, and basic estimation of those parameters; theoretical components, how populations are measured, underlying heuristic theories of population dynamics, and methods for assessing wildlife and fisheries population dynamics and estimating population sizes.
+Prerequisites: STAT 302 or MATH 140, or approval of instructor.

 RWFM 351 Geographic Information Systems for Resource Management